Courses with a Community-Engaged Learning Component

 Courses with a community-engaged learning component can be found across all academic disciplines at Fisher.
 Some courses may fulfill requirements of the Core Curriculum, while others may count toward major or minor requirements.

-Below are courses with a community-engaged learning component.
+Below are courses being offered in the Fall 2026 semester with a community-engaged learning component.

 Arts and Sciences

-Students will partner with church members to write the history of a local church.
+Students will create an exhibit to display the history of a local church.

 Business